LeonardoSasaki/detour-hooking/README.md

 ##### *source: https://en.wikipedia.org/wiki/Calling_convention*

 After executing my code, you will see that every call to MessageBoxA will be redirected to my own function, which will output "Call to MessageBox redirected, parameters passed: " + the parameters, as you already have seen in the first image on the top of this readme

+### Detection vectors
+Since this is a method oftenly used by malwares and cheats, i will be also talking about detection vectors.
+As aforementioned, this method involves modifying memory page protection and writing in a section which is supposed to not change.
+Here we have 2 major vectors: the call to VirtualProtect, which can be monitored for modifications of .text memory space and bytepatching of code in functions.
+Bytepatch can be detected by integrity checks, and if what is in memory differs from what is in disk then a red flag is raised.
+Some things you could do to circumvent the detection is:
+* Modify the memory protection from a external application using VirtualProtectEx (in windows), so hooks for VirtualProtect inside the target application won't catch it
+* Hook the integrity check routines and manipulate the results
+* Make a jump hook in mid-function so a simple check for initial function bytes won't find a detour, making it slight more difficult to detect
+* If a relative short jump is present inside the function code, you can simply overwrite the offset instead of creating a new jump instruction

+After all, this is a simple method that has difficult to hide vectors, if you're dealing with antivirus/anticheats then you should know its inner workings